-The following is a general summary of certain Cayman Islands, People's Republic of China and United States federal income tax consequences relevant to an investment in our ADSs and ordinary shares.
+The following is a summary of the material Cayman Islands, People's Republic of China and United States federal income tax consequences relevant to an investment in our ADSs and ordinary shares.
 The discussion is not intended to be, nor should it be construed as, legal or tax advice to any particular prospective purchaser.
 The discussion is based on laws and relevant interpretations thereof in effect as of the date of this prospectus, all of which are subject to change or different interpretations, possibly with retroactive effect.
 The discussion does not address U.S. state or local tax laws, or tax laws of jurisdictions other than the Cayman Islands, the People's Republic of China and the United States.
+To the extent that the discussion relates to matters of Cayman Islands tax law, it is the opinion of Maples and Calder (Hong Kong) LLP, our Cayman Islands counsel.
+To the extent that the discussion relates to matters of People's Republic of China tax law, it is the opinion of Commerce & Finance Law Offices, our People's Republic of China counsel.
+To the extent that the discussion relates to matters of United States federal income tax law, and subject to the qualifications, assumptions and limitations set forth herein (including with respect to PFIC matters as described below), it is the opinion of Simpson, Thacher & Bartlett LLP, our U.S. counsel.
 You should consult your own tax advisors with respect to the consequences of acquisition, ownership and disposition of our ADSs and ordinary shares.